 Melbourne-based Jaunt was recently announced as one of Energy Lab’s new promising and clean technology start-ups for its first clean accelerator program.
 Jaunt up-cycles iconic four-wheel drives sitting on farms and in back sheds and turns them into electric vehicles for a new kind of car rental.
 It works in partnership with regional communities and aims to have the mechanical and electrical engineering work completed locally.
 The up-cycled vehicles combine old technology like ladder frames and leaf springs with some of the world’s most advanced technology.

-According to founder Dave Budge, “Old Land Rover chassis are perfect for holding modern lithium-ion batteries and keep all the weight low just like a modern electric vehicle.
+Founder Dave Budge said, “Old Land Rover chassis are perfect for holding modern lithium-ion batteries and keep all the weight low just like a modern electric vehicle.
 The team has refined battery placement and has managed to squeeze in 144 cells, giving us a 46kWh capacity, which is more than a new Nissan Leaf.”

 Energy Lab says Jaunt aims to answer an inexorably growing consumer demand for clean transport in the tourism industry.